phyllischerng/cpsc210-project/README.md

 - As a user, when I select the quit option from the application menu, I want the option to save my to-do list to file
 - As a user, I want to be able to optionally load my to-do list from file when the program starts

+##Instructions for Grader
+- You can generate the first required event by: Press add drink, choose a size, choose a flavour, choose a sugar level, choose a topping, input number of calories (integer) and press submit, enter a price (double) such as 5.12 and press submit.
+This will add the Drink to the list on the right side when the application is reopened.
+- You can generate the second required event by closing the application and reopening it, as the second event's goal is to display that the new drink's calories and price is added to the total on the left panel.
+- You can save the state of my application by entering a drink.
+The application will save automatically.
+- You can reload the state of my application by closing my application and reopening it as the state will load automatically.